martehvi/aspnet-brights/README.md

 # Ratings System

-This repo is a fork of [Realworld app](https://github.com/adr1enbe4udou1n/aspnetcore-realworld-example-app) intended for a brights course on dotnet.
+This repo is a fork of [Realworld app](https://github.com/adr1enbe4udou1n/aspnetcore-realworld-example-app) intended for a brights course on dotnet.<br/>

 ## Table of Contents